Azure/aks-engine-azurestack/docs/tutorials/quickstart.md

 To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'.
 ```

-The files saved to the `output/contoso-apple-5f776b0d/` directory (using our example) are critical to keep save for any future cluster operations using the `aks-engine` CLI.
+The files saved to the `output/contoso-apple-5f776b0d/` directory (using our example) are critical to keep save for any future cluster operations using the `aks-engine-azurestack` CLI.
 Store them somewhere safe and reliable!

-Administrative note: By default, the directory where aks-engine stores cluster configuration (`_output/contoso-apple-5f776b0d` above) won't be overwritten as a result of subsequent attempts to deploy a cluster using the same `--dns-prefix`) To re-use the same resource group name repeatedly, include the `--force-overwrite` command line option with your `aks-engine deploy` command.
+Administrative note: By default, the directory where aks-engine-azurestack stores cluster configuration (`_output/contoso-apple-5f776b0d` above) won't be overwritten as a result of subsequent attempts to deploy a cluster using the same `--dns-prefix`) To re-use the same resource group name repeatedly, include the `--force-overwrite` command line option with your `aks-engine-azurestack deploy` command.
 On a related note, include an `--auto-suffix` option to append a randomly generated suffix to the dns-prefix to form the resource group name, for example if your workflow requires a common prefix across multiple cluster deployments.
 Using the `--auto-suffix` pattern appends a compressed timestamp to ensure a unique cluster name (and thus ensure that each deployment's configuration artifacts will be stored locally under a discrete `_output/<resource-group-name>/` directory).

 **Note**: If the cluster is using an existing VNET, please see the [Custom VNET][custom-vnet] feature documentation for additional steps that must be completed after cluster provisioning.